satya-das/cib/examples/035-virtual-function-and-forwd-compatibility/README.md

 ```

-As we can see that when client invokes new method with old library then an exception is raisedn which client can catch and take necessary steps.
+As we can see that when client invokes new method with old library then an exception is raised which client can catch and take necessary steps.
 Client can still take precaution before calling the new method.
 So, basically if new client wants to be backward compatible then it has to be the responsibility of the client developer to ensure compatibility.
-CIB can assist in ensuring but it cannot enforce.

 ### Running CIB
 To make CIB ensure ABI stability we need to run cib with additional parameter to supply ID file of previous version of library: